EricTing/extended-cms/README.md

 ## Python 2.7 and pip<a id="orgheadline2"></a>

-It is recommended to install [Anaconda](https://www.continuum.io/downloads) on your system, which includes most of the python dependencies to run XCMS, except for Pybel, whose installation shall be explained below.
+It is recommended to install [Anaconda](https://www.continuum.io/downloads) on your system to set up the python working environment, which provides most of the python dependencies to run XCMS, except for Pybel, whose installation shall be explained below.

 ## OpenBabel and Pybel<a id="orgheadline3"></a>